Dr. Ryan Moruzzi, Jr

 As an alumni of Cal Poly Pomona, where I received my Bachelors of Science in Mathematics in 2010, I am excited to be working with the diverse students as an assistant professor at California State University, East Bay.
 In my educational journey, I have overcome many obstacles and found successes with the help of many mentors, allowing me to pass along a unique viewpoint that resonates with many students.
 For more about my journey, read "More About Me" below.

 Prior to joining California State University, East Bay, I was a Postdoctoral Teaching Fellow at Ithaca College and completed my PhD work at the University of California, Riverside.
-Currently, my research area is the representation theory of Lie algebras which is a branch of the larger field of Algebra.
+Currently, my research interests lie in the broader field of combinatorics, discrete mathematics, and their intersection with linear algebra.
+Specifically, the Inverse eigenvalue problem of a graph related with Matrix theory, Zero forcing and variations of zero forcing on graphs, Throttling, and Propagation time of graphs.

 As an assistant professor, I am active in forwarding and growing our educational community through actions of equity, inclusion, and anti-racism.
 Through my experiences both in K-12 and higher education, I see how inequities perpetuate a system of hierarchy and racism in the classroom and community.
 I strive to be intentional with my actions, working towards breaking down racist traditions that are both visible and invisible in education.
 I am open to having conversations about such topics, just reach out!